Chris Bailey TheDaxTrader

 I work from home in Dorset and meaning I sit at a computer most of the day, so it’s important to keep fit.
 I built a mini gym in the house and use my own variations on HIIT.
-Rock-climbing (specifically indoor bouldering is something I enjoy) but I despise running, although I remember that my best 5k time was 25 minutes, and I hated every minute of it.
+Rock-climbing (specifically indoor bouldering is something I love) but I despise running, although I remember that my best 5k time was 25 minutes, and I hated every minute of it.

 I was playing poker semi-professionally between 2005-2008 (online) and my play was reviewed on Sky Poker (when it was a programme).
 I was best at sit & go tournaments rather than cash games.
 I used a HUD and would analyse all my hands using PokerTracker4